lsblakk/pystar/docs/badges/badge_djangoapp.rst

         DATABASES = {
             'default': {
-                'ENGINE': 'django.db.backends.', # Add 'postgresql_psycopg2', 'postgresql', 'mysql', 'sqlite3' or 'oracle'.
+                'ENGINE': 'django.db.backends.sqlite3', # Add 'postgresql_psycopg2', 'postgresql', 'mysql', 'sqlite3' or 'oracle'.
-                'NAME': '',                      # Or path to database file if using sqlite3.
+                'NAME': 'database.db',                      # Or path to database file if using sqlite3.
                 'USER': '',                      # Not used with sqlite3.
                 'PASSWORD': '',                  # Not used with sqlite3.
                 'HOST': '',                      # Set to empty string for 127.0.0.1.
 Not used with sqlite3.